jsrepojs/jsrepo/.changeset/eight-peas-fold.md

 "jsrepo": patch
 ---

-fix: Don't error if package.json doesn't exist unless a registry has peer dependencies.
+fix: Don't require package.json if there are no peer dependencies